theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

     python -m pip install pipenv

-You can then install all packages in `./Pipenv` with
+You can then install all packages in this folder's `./Pipenv` with

-    pipenv install --two
+    python -m pipenv install --two

 Then, you can run the app with

-    pipenv run python app.py
+    python -m pipenv run python app.py

 or run tests with

-    pipenv run python tests/<TESTNAME>.py
+    python -m pipenv run python tests/<TESTNAME>.py

 #### Troubleshooting Python2/3 issues